 There are several things that may be changed at any time on a month-to-month basis.
 If you have the Select package, the Mini-Packs may be added or dropped each month.
 Also, feel free to add and drop premium movie channels on a monthly basis at any time during your contract.
 During your 2-year contract, you can move your overall service to a higher level tier.
 For example, if you initially choose Select, you can move your service to Premiere at no charge.
 Moving to a lower level tier during the contract may incur a fee.
 Call VTel at (802) 885-9000 or toll free at (800) 279-4049 to determine what it would cost.

-At this time, VTel is only offering their VTelevision service in a Triple Play package with unlimited long distance calling and 1 gigabit Internet.
+At this time, VTel is only offering their VTelevision service in a package with 1 gigabit Internet.
+Bundles with Internet & Voice also available.

 If you find a lower price for comparable service, tell us and we will pay you $10, and either beat that price or let you terminate the contract with no penalties.